 I have limited myself to 10 points.
 I could actually write a whole book on the subject, and probably will, but here are the most important points.

 1. Where to begin?

 Use photos, letters (emails) and music for inspiration.
 I was lucky in that I’d kept all my letters from my husband, and I also had the letters I’d written to him during our long-distance relationship.
-But you’d be amazed at how many details of our meeting and subsequent long-distance relationship I had forgotten.
+But you’d be amazed at how many details of our meeting (and the subsequent long-distance relationship) I had forgotten.
 So I went off and listened to music from the 1980s, watched films and even TV programmes from that time.
 Slowly all the small details came flooding in; how difficult it was to communicate with each other without mobile phones, or what life was like without the internet (we used libraries and Yellow Pages!).

 3. Write Quickly

 Don’t worry about letting your pen fly when you start writing.
 Once you’ve got your memory going, and since you know the plot – and the characters –already, writing the novel can be very quick.
 If you decide later to change scenes, plot or characters, that’s easy.
 I found that if I didn’t worry too much about how truthful – or not – the story was, the writing became much more fluid and confident.

 Do shorten the time frame of the story, as this makes the plot more exciting.
 In real life events often occur slowly, and it’s only when you look back that you see the string of events and their significance to your life.
 But this is what I think makes turning your life into a piece of fiction so exciting: you can cut the time between significant events, and even add a bit of drama by adding new twists and turns to the plot.